wjj31767/robotik2/chapter 5.md

       - Computer vision problem
       - new sensors
 ### The Master Motor Map(MMM)
-@todo
->c2
-- Unifying framework for capturing, representation, visualization and whole body human motion and mapping/converting to different embodiments
+**Unifying framework** for capturing, representation, visualization and whole body human motion and mapping/converting to different embodiments
+#### Goal:
+- offer an unified representation of bodies models to design humanoid robots
+- Reference model of the human body
+  - for humanoid robot design
+  - Imitation of human actions
+  - Action recognition
+  - Visualization of human movements
+- *Interfaces and data structures* for the *transfer of motor knowledge* between different embodiments
+#### Models:
+- **Kinematic model**: joints and segment lengths
+  - Kinematic model of the human shoulder-arm system:
+    - 9 DOF
+    - Shoulder: 5 DOF
+    - Elbow: 2 DOF
+    - Wrist: 2 DOF
+- **Dynamic model**:
+  - segment mass
+  - center of mass
+  - moments of inertia
+- **Statistic/anthropomorphic model**: Segment properties(e.g. length, mass etc.) defined as a function(regression) of global parameters(e.g. body height, weight)
+#### Motion reproduction using MMM:
-- Data from stereobased markerless human motion capture system
+- Data from stereo based markerless human motion capture system
 - Data from VICON system(SFB 588)
+#### How to use MMM:
+Replacement of any module(perception, recognition, visualization, reproduction) can be guaranteed by using the MMM as the exchange format
+ - All perceptive modules convert their output to the MMM format
+ - All recognition and reproduction modules convert the MMM format to their specific internal representation
 ### Human Motion Capture(HMC) -- markerless
 - the system operates on a simplified 3D human model
 - Output is a sequence of configuration vectors of this model, one for each frame